Meetmet21/INSinPAL/doc/user_guide.md

 ## Introduction

-When working with Whole Genome Sequencing (WGS) data for diagnosis purposes, it is essential to implement filtering steps to retrain only relevant mutations/calls made by variant callers.
+When working with Whole Genome Sequencing (WGS) data for diagnosis purposes, it is essential to implement filtering steps to retain only relevant mutations/calls made by variant callers.
 Otherwise, thousands of them would need to be filtered by experts.
 INSinPAL is a Snakemake workflow for analyzing, filtering and formatting large insertion calls in mapped paired-reads data (BAM).
 INSinPAL utilizes two structural variant (SV) callers ([Manta](https://github.com/Illumina/manta) and [Basil](https://github.com/seqan/anise_basil)) and one insertion-specialized caller ([INSurVeyor](https://github.com/kensung-lab/INSurVeyor)) to form a metacaller for germline large insertion variant detection.
 The main idea behind INSinPAL is to focus variant selection on palindromic fragile sites, as they are prone to forming DNA secondary strucures and undergoing chromosomal rearrangment.
 Two modules enable the detection of source and length of the inserted sequence at a given breakpoint, providing more infnromation for variant analysis by experts.

 ## Palindromic fragile sites

 In a genomic context, a palindrome consists of two inverted repeated DNA sequences, where the reverse complement of one sequence matches the sequence of the other.
 These regions are prone to forming DNA secondary structures through intrastrand base pairing.
 The resulting structures, such as hairpins on single-strand DNA or cruciforms on double-strand DNA, create hotspots for chromosomal rearrangements.
-This occurs because they can lead to double-strand breaks (DSBs) through replication fork stalling ([*Mikleni and al.*](https://www.mdpi.com/1422-0067/22/6/2840)).
+The instability is caused because of double-strand breaks (DSBs) through replication fork stalling over DNA secondary structures. ([*Mikleni and al.*](https://www.mdpi.com/1422-0067/22/6/2840)).
 If DSBs are not repaired or are misrepaired, it can lead to deletions. translocations, inversions and large insertions.
-These alterations can distrupt the genetic functions of nearby genes, potentially leading to various genetic disorders and rare diseases ([*J. Bissler*](https://www.imrpress.com/journal/FBL/3/4/10.2741/A284)).
+These alterations potentially distrupt the genetic functions of nearby genes, leading to various genetic disorders and rare diseases ([*J. Bissler*](https://www.imrpress.com/journal/FBL/3/4/10.2741/A284)).

 Thus, understanding the mechanisms leading to palindrome instability and the stability of their secondary structures is crucial for detecting palindromic fragile sites.
 Indeed, many palindromes do not threaten genome stability.
-Instead, they contribute to the dynamics of gene regulation.
+Instead, they contribute to the dynamic of gene regulation.
 In the literature, three essential characteristics of palindromes are commonly related to their instability (forming secondary strucutures): the length of one repeat, or a stem, the presence and length of a spacer (sequence between both stems) and the sequance mismatching between both stems.
 The longer the stem, the shorter the spacer, and the higher the identity between stems, the more likely a palindrome is th be unstable and form a secondary structure.
 These three features also similarly contribute to the stability of the secondary structure ([*Wang and al.*]((https://www.sciencedirect.com/science/article/pii/S0014579306000986))).

 ### Palindrome mining algorithm